pluralsight/guides/faq.md

 ### Can you help me edit/revise the article?
 Yes!
 That's why we've built the editing tools on this site.
 It's easy to share a link to your article on social media and crowdsource expert-level editors for your topics.
 You'll be able to see suggestions from the community and accept the changes you want.
 Our editors can help improve it too.

+### Can I hang out with you on your Slack?

+Absolutely!
+We want as much feedback as possible.

+### How else can I help?

+* Volunteer to be an editor to help others improve content
+* Make some engine contributions to the open-source engine for the site
+* Spread the word about the site on twitter, facebook, HackerNews, etc.
+* Volunteer to be a translator to help us bring content to other spoken languages

+Please reach out to Prateek (prateek-gupta@pluralsight.com) if you want to chat about any of this, or ping us on our Slack!

 ### How do I know if my tutorial idea is any good?
 One easy thing you can do is to check-out what else is out their for this particular subject.
 Try doing a quick search now for some topics that interest you.
 Other articles are generally OK so long as there is enough unique/useful content that sets your article apart.
 Are there ideas you can talk about in your proposed article that hasn't already been written?
 Enough interesting unique contributions that can be added that moves the world's knowledge forward?
 Those are some things to think about.